beinformed/osgitest/README.md

 osgitest
 ========

-A Framework for Unit Testing OSGi Services
+A Framework for Unit Testing OSGi Services.